 This craftsmanship is found in numerous places – under the top plate and knurling.

 The diamond styled knurling along with the deep horizontal grooves gives this solid grip.
 It’s almost impossible for this to slip off your hands.

 You have a high-quality product – as the saying goes, you get what you pay for.

 Which brings me to the biggest complaint to this product – the price.

-If you buy it in an online retail store like West Coast Shaving sell it for close to $180 but Amazon sells it for just under $160.
-Other stores like Classic Shaving sell it at over $200 so the prices will vary.
+If you buy it in an online retail store like West Coast Shaving, sell it for close to $180, but Amazon sells it at a lower cost.
+Other stores like Classic Shaving sell it at over $200, so the prices will vary.

-Here are some video reviews so you can see how this product perform.
+Here are some video reviews so you can see how this product performs.

 Geofatboy’s take on this – he likes it!

 Thomas from Denmark tries it out as well.

 You can buy this razor from Amazon.
 And it is eligible for Amazon’s free 2-day shipping if you join Prime.